nchutchind/cordova-plugin-app-launcher/README.md

 ```

 ## 4. Changelog
+0.1.2: Added ability to check if any apps are installed that can handle a certain datatype on Android.

 0.1.1: Added ability to launch a package with a data uri and datatype on Android.

 0.1.0: initial version supporting Android and iOS